AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Rapid_Mix_Solution.md

 ```

     The cumulative energy costs for a period of 25 years is 105794.0 USD

-### 10)
-Write a paragraph describing what you learned from this design challenge.
-Include reflections on the temptation to use a standard design, the low capital cost of energy wasting designs, and the long term implications of engineering that isn't guided by a goal of sustainability.

-### Insert Paragraph Here:

 # Part 2: Energy dissipation rates in free jets (think flow expansion!)